AcademySoftwareFoundation/openqmc/README.md

 ### NixOS package

-OpenQMC is avaible as a Nix flake package on NixOS and other supported platforms.
+OpenQMC is available as a Nix flake package on NixOS and other supported platforms.
 You can also use the Nix flake as a hermetic dev environment:

 ```bash